 The National Energy Modeling System (NEMS) is a detailed computer-based, energy-economic modeling system of U.S. energy markets.
-NEMS projects energy supply, demand, imports, conversion, and prices to the year 2040.
-It is the #1 most trusted integrated energy model for policy analysis.
+NEMS projects energy supply, demand, imports, conversion, and prices to the year 2050.
+It is the #1 most trusted integrated energy model for energy projections and policy analysis in the United States.

 The NEMS model was developed and is maintained by the U.S. Energy Information Administration (EIA) for use in developing annual projections for the "Annual Energy Outlook" and for evaluating energy policies based on service requests from Congress and various government agencies.

-OnLocation has provided technical support in the design, development and application of the NEMS model since its creation.
-Our technical and modeling experts have made major contributions to many of the modules of NEMS; however our largest contributions have been to the Electricity Market Module and the Liquid Fuels Market Module.
+OnLocation has provided technical support to EIA in the design, development and application of the NEMS model since its creation.
+Our technical and modeling experts have made major contributions to many of the modules of NEMS; however our largest contributions have been to the Electricity Market and the Liquid Fuels Market Modules.